 What is broccoli rabe?
 Whatever it is, it’s easy to grow and worth a small patch in your vegetable garden.
 However, how to grow broccoli rabe properly seems to be another part of the mystery where this shady character is concerned.

 Broccoli rabe planting is easy and it grows quickly enough that it can be planted directly into the garden.
-Seed catalogues recommend planting the seeds about 4 inches apart, but the seeds are so tiny, it’s next to impossible.
-Do your best and thin to 4-6 inches when the seedlings are about.
+Seed catalogues recommend planting the seeds about 4 inches (10 cm.) apart, but the seeds are so tiny, it’s next to impossible.
+Do your best and thin to 4 to 6 inches (10-15 cm.) when the seedlings are about.
 Don’t throw those thinnings away.
 Snip off the roots and add the washed seedlings to your other salad greens.

 The broccoli rabe growing season is another point in question.
-Ask the authorities how to grow broccoli rabe and they will tell you it is a cool season vegetable and should only be grown in the spring and fall, but my Italian neighbor says “pfftt” to that.
+Ask the authorities how to grow broccoli rabe and they will tell you it is a cool-season vegetable and should only be grown in the spring and fall, but my Italian neighbor says “pfftt” to that.
 She claims the broccoli rabe growing season begins right after the last spring frost and doesn’t end until the first frost of winter.
-The key to growing broccoli rabe, she says, is to grow the smaller and quicker growing varieties and harvest early and that brings us to another of this veggie’s crimes.
+The key to growing broccoli rabe, she says, is to grow the smaller and quicker growing varieties and harvest early, which brings us to another of this veggie’s crimes.

-While the stalks will store in your refrigerator for about 10 days, for fresh from the garden flavor, plant only of few seeds every four or five days to prolong the harvest of your broccoli rabe.
-Planting in succession will give you enough for a meal without overloading you fridge.
-Recipes abound for cooking this versatile veg.
+While the stalks will store in your refrigerator for about ten days, for fresh from-the-garden flavor, plant only of few seeds every four or five days to prolong the harvest of your broccoli rabe.
+Planting in succession will give you enough for a meal without overloading your fridge.
+Recipes abound for cooking this versatile veggie.